alexjhetherington/footnotesforthefuture/content/words/godot-identifying-materials/index.md

 You can completely ignore triangles that are known to be irrelevant:

-* Triangles where the normal faces sideways or down are walls or ceilings and not relevant for footsteps
+* Triangles where the normal faces sideways or down are walls or ceilings and not relevant for footsteps (the MeshDataTools api makes this trivial!)

 You can skip raycasting triangles at run time based on the input position: